vladcalin/vladcalin.github.io/_posts/2017-04-27-communication-between-microservices.md

 - No service discovery mechanism is needed because all services publish to and receive from a single service (or a cluster of services)
-- Reliable communication pattenr as it is used worldwide in large scale systems.
+- Reliable communication pattern as it is used worldwide in large scale systems.

 The main disadvantages are

 - Favors one-way communication.
 Request-response communication is harder to implement
-- The messages arrive might arrive in any order and even with delays.
+- The messages might arrive in any order and even with some signifiant delays.

 ### Conclusion